tc39/proposal-stable-formatting/README.md

 is to [use Swedish as the locale](https://stackoverflow.com/a/58633686).

 ## Possible Solution

+> [!NOTE]
+> It's entirely possible for a solution to this to be found in ECMA-262 outside `Intl`;
+> the following is one possible approach that extends the `Intl` formatters
+> to support non-internationalization usage for the desired formatting.

 We should define in ECMA-402 the behaviour of each of the formatters for the `zxx` null locale.
 This locale identifier (which stands for for "no linguistic content; not applicable")